 3.)
 The All-Around: The Classic Century Ballpoint Pen

 The Classic Century collection from Cross has the widest variety of quality pens for a spectrum of writing experience.
-This wide range makes it appealing to pen buyers of all kinds, making it our #2 most popular pen.
+This wide range makes it appealing to pen buyers of all kinds, making it our #2 most popular pen and one of the best Cross ballpoint pens out there.

 The slim, solid barrel design makes it seem unobtrusive, subtle, but still elegant.
 It's a pen that means business without being shouty or obnoxious.

-Be sure to also shop the pen's other writing tip and nib styles, and make sure to check out the other color options including the black and gold rollerball.
+Be sure to also shop the pen's other writing tip and nib styles, and check out the other color options including the black and gold rollerball.

 2.)
 The Professional Economy Line: The Calais Chrome Ballpoint Pen

-The price tag of the Calais is one of the lowest in the Cross company line, and the medium barrel makes it both comfortable on the hand but also a grand surface for the eye: it's large enough to engrave a decently visible business logo onto it making it perfect for bulk business gifting.
+The Calais has one of the lowest Cross Pens price in the line, and the medium barrel makes it both comfortable on the hand but also a grand surface for the eye: it's large enough to engrave a decently visible business logo onto it making it perfect for bulk business gifting.

 The reflective, silver sheen of chrome makes this pen stand out without giving you buyer's remorse.